roninoss/create-expo-stack/contributing.md

 ### Utilities (`./cli/src/utilities`)

-- An assortment of helper functions and abstracted chunks of functionality to support the `create-expo-stack` command.
+- An assortment of helper functions and abstracted chunks of functionality to support the `rn-new` command.

 ### Entry point (`./cli/src/cli.ts`)

-- Entry point for create-expo-stack
+- Entry point for rn-new

 ### Constants